Jugal211/weqacalc/PRIVACY_POLICY.md

-# Privacy Policy for WeqaCalc
+# Privacy Policy for WeFin Calculator

 **Last Updated: October 29, 2025**

-WeqaCalc ("we," "our," or "us") is committed to protecting your privacy.
+WeFin Calculator ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we handle information when you use our WeqaCalc mobile application (the "Service").

 ## 1. Information We Do Not Collect

-We want to be clear: **WeqaCalc does not collect, store, or transmit any personally identifiable information (PII) or sensitive user data.** This includes, but is not limited to:
+We want to be clear: **WeFin Calculator does not collect, store, or transmit any personally identifiable information (PII) or sensitive user data.** This includes, but is not limited to:

 *   **Personal Identifiable Information:** We do not ask for your name, email address, phone number, or any other information that could identify you.
 *   **Financial Data:** All financial calculations and data you input (e.g., loan amounts, interest rates, investment figures, retirement goals) are processed *locally on your device only*.
 This data is never sent to our servers, stored in any external database, or shared with any third party.